hashbangCoder/Word2Vec/README.md

 # Word2Vec
-word2vec implementation on Keras for finetuning word embeddings
+1. Word2vec implementation on Keras for finetuning word embeddings
+2. Text Classification using LSTM and fine-tuned embeddings